 B Cup entry

-Any available spaces will be offered via email and the club’s closed Facebook group on a first-come-first-served basis.
+Should any runners decline their place in the B cup the available spaces will be offered via email and the club’s closed Facebook group on a first-come-first-served basis.

 Runners will arrange the dates of their own ties and inform the competition administrators.